sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma.md

   fi
 fi
 ```

 Finally, here comes the magic.
-The script begins to grab each of teh SIGMA rules and converts them to a separate ElastAlert rule file.
+The script begins to grab each of the SIGMA rules and converts them to a separate ElastAlert rule file.

 ```python
 if [[ "$CONVERT" == 1 ]]; then
   if [[ "$REMOVEOLDRULES" == 1 ]]; then